 You have a low appetite for risk, so choose a cautious portfolio, mainly invested in cash and fixed interest investments.

-Assuming you’d like to draw down an income of £5,000 a year from this to supplement your State Pension, and you’d like to increase this by 2% each year to ensure it keeps up with inflation, you can expect to run out of money after 17 years.
+Assuming you’d like to draw down an income of £5,000 a year from this to supplement your State Pension, and you’d like to increase this by 2% each year, you can expect to run out of money after 17 years.

 You have £150,000 in your pension pot.